Blakeinstein/Bloop/README.md

 ### How to get Bloop

-For the time being the only way to obtain a working copy is to either get the installer or portable binary from [here](https://github.com/Blakeinstein/Bloop/releases) or compile it yourself.
+For the time being the only way to obtain a working copy is to either get the installer from [here](https://github.com/Blakeinstein/Bloop/releases). or compile it yourself.

+> Archive files like tar.gz, msi.zip, appimage.tar.gz are update images that can be ignored.

 ### How to build from source